- Make/Cancel an Appointment

 The tag question can also only be made with each separate thought, rather than the whole:

-Neither test works for you, does it?
-That’s because when you try, you immediately see that you have more than one complete concept in that sentence, and you can’t make the whole thing turn into one question.
+Unlike the complete sentence, the run-on sentence doesn’t pass these tests.
+When you try to turn the run-on sentence into a single question, you immediately see that the sentence has more than one complete concept.
 Make sure you try both tests with each of your problem sentences, because you may trick yourself by just putting a tag on the last part and not noticing that it doesn’t work on the first.
 Some people might not notice that “My favorite Mediterranean spread is hummus it is very garlicky isn’t it?” is wrong, but most people will spot the yes/no question problem right away.

 Every once in a while, you or your instructor will see a really long sentence and think it’s a run-on when it isn’t.
 Really long sentences can be tiring but not necessarily wrong—just make sure that yours aren’t wrong by using the tests above.